Zoriumorg/smart-contracts-library-evm/README.md

 ## Getting Started

 ### Prerequisites
-To work with these contracts, you'll need the following tools:
+To use or deploy these contracts, you’ll need:
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) for package management.
-- [Truffle](https://www.trufflesuite.com/) or [Hardhat](https://hardhat.org/) for smart contract development and deployment.
+- A development framework like [Truffle](https://www.trufflesuite.com/) or [Hardhat](https://hardhat.org/).
-- [Metamask](https://metamask.io/) or another wallet for interacting with the Ethereum network.
+- A wallet like [Metamask](https://metamask.io/) for interacting with Ethereum networks.
-- An Ethereum testnet (e.g., Rinkeby, Ropsten) or a local blockchain like [Ganache](https://www.trufflesuite.com/ganache).
+- Access to an Ethereum testnet (e.g., Sepolia, Goerli) or a local blockchain like [Ganache](https://www.trufflesuite.com/ganache).
+- Optional: [Chainlink](https://chain.link/) for oracle-dependent contracts (e.g., `ChainlinkPriceFeed`, `RandomNumberContract`).

 ### Installation
 1. Clone the repository: